blend/go-sdk/README.md

 > [major].[minor].[patch]

 Major version changes are changes that break backwards-compatibility.
 A breaking change is defined as a change that would cause code written against the current major version having a build failure of any type.
 That's even for a trivial find and replace.
 Once you merge a new api or name for an object after CR, that's it.
-Major changes are rolled up into a once-per-year release.
+Major changes are rolled up into a release, at most, once-per-year.

 Minor version changes are additions to exported types, values, or functions that don't cause break backwards compatibility.
 These types of changes are rolled into a new minor version at an approximate monthly cadence.